freqn/DrivrDrivr/README.md

 ## Testing Appoach

-1) I used RSpec to test model creation and behavior with mocked data
+1) RSpec is used test model creation and behavior with mocked data